Palazzo Vecchio

 The palace was originally free-standing and extended only five bays along its northern flank, which was then the main front.
 It has been traditionally argued, although there is no precise documentation, that it was designed in the main by Arnolfo di Cambio.

-Construction was rapid, and the Priori were already installed in 1302, but such haste possibly contributed to later structural problems.
-During the first half of the 14th century further property to the east was acquired so that the fabric could be expanded along the north front.
+Construction was rapid, and the Priori was already installed in 1302, but such haste possibly contributed to later structural problems.
+During the first half of the 14th century, further property to the east was acquired so that the fabric could be expanded along the north front.

 The original walls were divided by narrow cornices into three horizontal sections of diminishing height.
 The robust, rusticated ashlar walls, constructed of blocks of stone quarried from the local Boboli hillside, were pierced by elegant Gothic windows with cusped double openings.